Skip to content

 Delegation Limits

 The orchestrator enforces a maximum number of delegation rounds per user turn (default: 10).
 Simple conversational messages (greetings, opinions, general knowledge) are handled directly by the orchestrator without delegation.
+Delegation activity also extends the active request so specialist handoffs do not look idle to the timeout system.

 Remote A2A Agents